 Today I am thinking of Theresa.

-I see her with her dark curly hair, smooth dark skin, living in a land of Wonder Bread.
-See her surviving with her brothers and parents, moving from place to place, always starting over.
-See her catching the bus, eyes cast to the ground, hoping no one noticed her.
+I see her with her dark straight hair, smooth dark skin, living in a land of Wonder Bread.
+In my mind, she is surviving with her brothers and parents, moving from place to place, always starting over.
+I see her catching the bus, eyes cast to the ground, hoping no one would notice her.

 I can see her yet, a small teenage girl, shivering with anxiety.
 A dark skin among a sea of all white, Theresa was drowning.